40 Music Books That Musicians Love

 Winner of the Nobel Prize for Literature in 2016, Bob Dylan's hotly anticipated first book of memoirs didn't disappoint his legion of fans.

+If you're looking for a book written by a musician, this is one of the best.
 The stunningly written Chronicles recounts Dylan's early New York years, his creative process and his unique view of the time's popular culture.

 This international best seller, is a biography of Jim Morrison (singer, poet and philosopher), told by two men who knew him well.